kinode-dao/kinode-book/src/cookbook/writing_data_to_eth.md

         .unwrap();
 ```

-First, branching on the enum type `Increment`, let's call the increment() function with no arguments:
+First, branching on the enum type `Increment`, call the increment() function with no arguments:

 ```rust
     CounterAction::Increment => {